 As with all therapeutic proteins, there is a potential for immunogenicity.
-The incidence of antibody development in patients receiving filgrastim has not been adequately determined.
-While available data suggest that a small proportion of patients developed binding antibodies to filgrastim, the nature and specificity of these antibodies has not been adequately studied.
-In clinical studies using filgrastim, the incidence of antibodies binding to filgrastim was 3% (11/333).
-In these 11 patients, no evidence of a neutralizing response was observed using a cell-based bioassay.
-The detection of antibody formation is highly dependent on the sensitivity and specificity of the assay, and the observed incidence of antibody (including neutralizing antibody) positivity in an assay may be influenced by several factors including assay methodology, timing of sampling, sample handling, concomitant medications, and underlying disease.
-For these reasons, comparison of the incidence of antibodies to filgrastim reported in this section with the incidence of antibodies in other studies or to other filgrastim products may be misleading.
+The detection of antibody formation is highly dependent on the sensitivity and specificity of the assay.
+Additionally, the observed incidence of antibody (including neutralizing antibody) positivity in an assay may be influenced by several factors, including assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
+For these reasons, comparison of the incidence of antibodies to filgrastim in the studies described below with the incidence of antibodies in other studies or to other products may be misleading.